 Another type of fat that’s significantly worse for our health is visceral fat (some refer to this as toxic fat); this is fat that’s stored around the organs.
-Visceral abdominal fat is particularly heinous; fat that we store around the organs in our abdominal cavity.
-Chronic stress, and therefore chronically elevated cortisol, shunts fat storage to visceral fat.
+Visceral belly fat is particularly heinous; the fat that we store around the organs in our abdominal cavity.
+Chronic stress, and therefore chronically high cortisol, pushes fat storage to visceral fat.

-Have you ever seen someone that doesn’t exactly look overweight, but has a gut?
+Have you ever seen someone who doesn’t exactly look overweight but has a gut?
 Maybe their gut is also particularly hard to the touch, like a bowling ball.
 This is a great example of how stress and weight gain are interconnected.
 That person probably has a good amount of visceral fat being stored in their abdominal cavity.
 Alcoholics frequently have this look.

 Visceral fat continuously spits out fatty acids into the bloodstream and also straight to the liver through the portal vein.
-If the amount of fatty acids being spit out overwhelms the speed at which other tissues are taking it up and burning it, then we get significantly more insulin resistance which can lead to gaining unwanted pounds.
+If the amount of fatty acids being spat out overwhelms the speed at which other tissues are taking it up and burning it, then we get significantly more insulin resistance which can lead to gaining unwanted pounds.

-Fat can potentially build up in the liver, resulting in non-alcoholic fatty liver disease, and also hampers the livers insulin sensitivity.
+Fat can also potentially build up in the liver, resulting in non-alcoholic fatty liver disease, and also hampers the liver’s insulin sensitivity.
 This increase in fat and triglycerides can also induce muscular insulin resistance as well.

 Since the glucose isn’t getting taken up by the muscle, it has to go somewhere.
 This decrease in glucose uptake leads glucose back to the liver to be turned into fatty acids.
 The liver attempts to package these into triglycerides and spits them out into circulation and the increase in systemic triglycerides can also cause lipid buildup in muscle, causing further insulin resistance.

 Not only that, but cortisol highly increases muscle protein breakdown.
 Whenever we’re trying to build muscle, we always have to consider the balance of muscle protein breakdown vs. muscle protein synthesis, and chronic stress is going to lead to more breaking down of muscle.

 The liver is an extremely important organ that performs hundreds of functions for our body.
-If you’ve been keeping track so far, there’s many aspects of chronic stress that can cause fat build up in the liver.
+If you’ve been keeping track so far, there are many aspects of chronic stress that can cause fat buildup in the liver.

 We have fatty acids coming from visceral fat tissue, but then also fatty acids being created from glucose within the liver.
 This doesn’t even take into account the fatty acids we’re eating, which could further exacerbate things.

-Chronic stress and elevated cortisol also drives gluconeogenesis, or the creation of glucose.
-In normal physiology when we’re not stressed, gluconeogenesis is generally occurring after we haven’t eaten for a while, which helps keep our blood sugar at good levels.
+Chronic stress and elevated cortisol also drive gluconeogenesis, or the creation of glucose.
+In normal physiology, when we’re not stressed, gluconeogenesis is generally occurring after we haven’t eaten for a while, which helps keep our blood sugar at good levels.

-However, even if we’ve just eaten a meal with glucose, if our cortisol is very high and we’re quite stressed, we could be creating glucose inappropriately, adding to the glucose load from our meal.
+However, even if we’ve just eaten a meal with glucose if our cortisol is very high and we’re quite stressed, we could be creating glucose inappropriately, adding to the glucose load from our meal.
 Now imagine how eating habits impact this.
 Someone who gives into their sugar cravings on a regular basis will experience stress related weight gain as their glucose load increases even further.

-Let’s piece this altogether starting with visceral fat.
+Let’s piece this all together, starting with visceral fat.
 Chronic stress is going to cause more visceral fat storage, which is continually spitting fatty acids into the bloodstream and to the liver.

-The muscle is trying to take up these excess fatty acids and triglycerides, but since it can’t burn them as fast as its taking them up, this causes muscular insulin resistance.
-The products of muscle protein breakdown fueled by cortisol travel back to the liver to create glucose through gluconeogenesis.
+The muscle tissue is trying to take up these excess fatty acids and triglycerides, but since it can’t burn them as fast as its taking them up, this causes muscular insulin resistance.
+The products of muscle protein breakdown fueled by cortisol travel back to the liver to create glucose.

-Since we’re insulin resistant, the glucose thats being created in the liver and also coming in from our meals isn’t being taken up as readily by the muscle, so it goes back to the liver to be turned into fat to be stored.
+Since all the stress made us insulin resistant, the glucose that’s being created in the liver and also coming in from our meals isn’t being taken up as readily by our muscles, so it goes back to the liver to be turned into fat to be stored.

-All the while, the brain is causing us to be hungrier and crave more hyperpalatable foods, in addition to increasing insulin secretion by the pancreas.
+All the while, the brain is causing us to be hungrier and crave more comfort food, in addition to increasing insulin secretion by the pancreas.

 Even if you are able to maintain a caloric deficit while highly stressed, your muscle recovery will be significantly reduced because of the increased muscle protein breakdown, and you’ll be in a body that really wants to hang onto its fat stores and use its muscle breakdown for energy while in a deficit.

-On top of that, many chronically stressed people suffer from insomnia and have poor sleep quality, so if we put that in the mix too, we have all sorts of hormonal aberrations that can occur that exacerbate all of this to make us gain weight.
+On top of that, many chronically stressed people suffer from insomnia and have poor sleep quality, so if we put that in the mix too, we have all sorts of hormonal issues that can occur that worsen all of this to make us gain weight.

-Stress is an inevitable part of daily life, but we can manage it through many techniques.
-Some common stress reduction techniques that you or your clients may find helpful include meditation, deep breathing, art, music, walks in nature, and just scheduling fun things you enjoy, all of which will also help with your overall mental health.
+Feeling stressed is an inevitable part of daily life, but we can manage stress through many techniques.
+Some common stress reduction techniques that you or your clients may find helpful include meditation, deep breathing, art, music, walks in nature, exercising regularly and just scheduling fun things you enjoy, all of which will also help with your overall mental health.

 The best way to avoid stress and weight gain related to too much stress is parasympathetic activation and getting your head out of rumination mode (worrying about the future, past, or even immediate situations) and into the moment of exactly what you’re doing.

-I have a podcast all about stress management techniques, which is episode 224 in the Sam Miller Science podcast feed, so please check that out for further information.
+I have a podcast all about stress management techniques, so please check that out for further information.